Alonzo and Tracy Mourning Senior High Biscayne Bay Campus: Campus

 The building is four stories tall.

 Curriculum

 In 2009, the head of the school's English department, Melissa Keller, stated that Mourning's book, Resilience: Faith, Focus, Triumph, would be a part of the curriculum.
 It has not been a part of the curriculum in recent years.

-Demographics

-Since 2009, Mourning High's student body has been 35% White non-Hispanic, 33% Hispanic (of any race), and 32% Black.
+In 2018, ATM Social Studies Department instructor Molly Diallo was named the M-DCPS Teacher of the Year.

 School uniforms

 Students are required to wear uniforms consisting of a polo with the school crest, and khakis or jeans.

-Any clothing worn over a uniform shirt (i.e. a jacket or a coat) is required to be a school color — blue, grey, or white.
-Black is permitted.

-Uniformed shirts and outerwear are sold on-campus.